 Why?
 It isn’t because they are burdensome.
 Instead, it’s because government officials have made it illegal to carry certain defensive tools (specifically a firearm) in certain places (like a movie theater).

 Michigan law* allows a person with a Concealed Pistol License (CPL) to open carry a handgun (not concealed) in a theater.
 So, I can walk into a movie theater with a firearm on my hip (I’m sure THAT wouldn’t cause hysterical reactions), but I can’t conceal it, even though I have a CPL.

 So, if you’re a sheepdog that respects the laws, you have a dilemma.
 Do you do what is necessary to protect yourself and others, or do you obey the law, leave your firearm at home, and risk being a victim like those in Aurora?
 Shame on the government for forcing us to make that choice!

-You might also like “Let Your Gun Be Your Constant Companion“)
+Related Post: “Let Your Gun Be Your Constant Companion“

 You might be thinking that my wish to have been in the theater is illogical.
 You’re probably thinking, “I’m glad I wasn’t there,” and that is a normal, healthy reaction.
 Most people are glad they weren’t there.
 It’s very scary to be a victim of a violent attack and most people wish to avoid it.
 I get that.